umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

         }
     }

-In this sample, the `config.style` value is applied to the editor so users can see an accurate preview, and `config.markup` is the string rendered on the server side
+In this sample, the `config.style` value is applied to the editor so users can see an accurate preview in the backoffice, and `config.markup` is the string rendered on the server side.

 ####Build your own editor